 Ben offers three free training videos to help you decide if bookkeeping is right for you.
 I watched all of those in one night.

 Then after spending about 10 days really thinking it over I finally jumped and signed up for the course.
 There is a 30-day money-back guarantee so I thought that gives me more time to decide if this is right for me.

 What is in the Bookkeeper’s Business Launch course?

 This course is well worth its price tag.
 Ben gently takes your hand and guides you through every step of the way.
-He not only shares everything you need to be a bookkeeper but he shares everything you need to launch your bookkeeping business.
+He not only shares everything you need to know to be a bookkeeper but he shares everything you need to know to launch your bookkeeping business.

 How Long Does it Take to Go Through the Course?